AdobeDocs/experience-platform.en/help/query-service/sql/higher-order-functions.md

 ---
-title: Manage array and maps data types with higher-order functions
+title: Manage array and map data types with higher-order functions
-description: Learn how to manage array and maps data types with higher-order functions in Query Service.
+description: Learn how to manage array and map data types with higher-order functions in Query Service.
 Practical examples are provided with common use cases.
 ---
-# Manage array and maps data types with higher-order functions
+# Manage array and map data types with higher-order functions

-Use this guide to learn how higher order functions can process complex data types such as arrays and maps.
+Use this guide to learn how higher-order functions can process complex data types such as arrays and maps.
 These functions remove the need to explode the array, perform a function, and then combine the result.
-This makes them particularly useful for analytics or time series datasets, that are commonly comprised of complex nested structures, arrays, and maps, and a variety of common use cases.
+Higher-order functions are particularly useful for analyzing or processing time series datasets and analytics, which often feature complex nested structures, arrays, maps, and diverse use cases.

 The following list of use cases contain examples of hider-order array and map manipulation functions.